gu-fan/localbundle.vim/README.rst

   This will copy all bundles in ~/.vim/bundle/ into ~/.vim/localbundle/

-  Also it will reset the &rtp, and will generate the help tag file.
+  It will reset the &rtp, and generate the help tag file.

 * Install and Useage